Frozen meal

-A frozen meal (also called TV dinner (Canada and US), prepackaged meal, ready-made meal, ready meal (UK), frozen dinner, and microwave meal) is a packaged frozen meal that comes portioned for an individual.
-A frozen meal in the United States and Canada usually consists of a type of meat for the main course, and sometimes vegetables, potatoes, and/or a dessert.
-The main dish can also be pasta or fish.
-In European frozen meals, Indian and Chinese meals are common.
-Another form of convenience food, which is merely a refrigerated ready meal that requires less heating but expires sooner, is popular in the UK.
+A frozen meal, also called a TV dinner (Canada and US), prepackaged meal, ready-made meal, ready meal (UK), frozen dinner, or microwave meal, is a meal portioned for an individual.
+A frozen meal in the United States and Canada usually consists of a type of meat, fish, or pasta for the main course, and sometimes vegetables, potatoes, and/or a dessert.
+Some frozen meals feature Indian, Chinese, Mexican, and other foods of international customs.

 The term TV dinner, which has become common, was first used as part of a brand of packaged meals developed in 1953 by the company C.A.
-Swanson & Sons (the full name was TV Brand Frozen Dinner).
+Swanson & Sons.
 The original TV Dinner came in an aluminum tray and was heated in an oven.
 In the US and Canada, the term is synonymous with any packaged meal or dish ("dinner") purchased frozen in a supermarket and heated at home.
 In 1986, the Campbell Soup Company introduced the microwave-safe tray.
 Consequently, today, most frozen food trays are made of a microwaveable and disposable material, usually plastic or coated cardboard.

 History

-Several smaller companies had conceived of frozen dinners earlier (see Invention section below), but the first to achieve success was Swanson.
-The first Swanson-brand TV Dinner was produced in the United States and consisted of a Thanksgiving meal of turkey, cornbread dressing, frozen peas and sweet potatoes packaged in a tray like those used at the time for airline food service.
+Several smaller companies had conceived of frozen dinners earlier (see Invention section below), but the first to achieve widespread and lasting success was Swanson.
+The first Swanson-brand TV Dinner was produced in the United States and consisted of a Thanksgiving meal of turkey, cornbread stuffing, frozen peas and sweet potatoes packaged in a tray like those used at the time for airline food service.
 Each item was placed in its own compartment.
 The trays proved to be useful: the entire dinner could be removed from the outer packaging as a unit, the tray with its aluminum foil covering could be heated directly in the oven without any extra dishes, and one could eat the meal directly from the tray.
 The product was cooked for 25 minutes at 425 °F and fit onto a TV tray table.
-The original TV Dinner sold for 98 cents, and had a production estimate of 5,000 dinners for the first year.
+The original TV Dinner sold for 98 cents, and had a first production run of 5,000 dinners.

-The name "TV dinner" was coined by Gerry Thomas, its inventor.
-At the time it was introduced, televisions were status symbols and a growing medium.
-Thomas thought the name "TV Dinner" sounded like the product was made for convenience (which it was), and the Swanson executives agreed.
+The name "TV dinner" was coined by Gerry Thomas, often considered its inventor.
+In an interview long after the product's introduction, Thomas noted how televisions were "magic" status symbols, and he thought the name "TV dinner" could attach the attributes of a popular medium to a convenient food item.
+Another source postulates that the box of the TV dinner was made to look like a television, and that TV trays (folding tray table furniture) soon appeared on the market.

-Much has changed since the first TV Dinners were marketed.
+Much has changed since the first TV dinners were marketed.
 For instance, a wider variety of main courses – such as fried chicken, spaghetti, Salisbury steak and Mexican combinations – have been introduced.
-Competitors such as Banquet and Morton began offering prepackaged frozen dinners at a lower price than Swanson.
+Competitors such as Banquet and Morton began offering prepackaged frozen dinners, too.
 Other changes include: